lvgl/lvgl/docs/widgets/btnmatrix.rst

 One check
 ---------

-The “One check” feature can be enabled with :cpp:expr:`lv_btnmatrix_set_one_checked(btnm, true)` to allow only one button to be checked at a time.
+The "One check" feature can be enabled with :cpp:expr:`lv_btnmatrix_set_one_checked(btnm, true)` to allow only one button to be checked at a time.